 4. Explain what you are doing in the simplest layman’s terms possible

-We got to admit that the SEO field is full of technical jargons that only we SEO workers can understand.
+We got to admit that the SEO field is full of technical jargon that only we SEO workers can understand.
 Hence to improve your relations with your clients, it is a must that the two of you are in the same level of understanding in terms of general knowledge about SEO terminologies.

 5. Establish a personal relationship

 Many people will tend to disagree with this point.
-And there’s nothing wrong with that since SEO is still a business endeavor and so client relationship must remain at the business level.
+And there’s nothing wrong with that since SEO is still a business endeavor and so client relationships must remain at the business level.
 But then, the SEO field is still an informal industry characterized by workers who go against the norms if those norms are not technically related.
-So there’s nothing really wrong about establishing a good relations with client.
+So there’s nothing really wrong about establishing good relations with the client.
 And to achieve “good client relations” that relationship may or can extend to a more personal level.

 Being friendly towards others still works, no matter how old a business trick it is.